dwaynedraper/dwaynedraper/README.md

 ## 👋 Hi there
-My name is Dean Dwayne Draper.
-I'm a React/Next.js developer with a love for TypeScript and TailwindCSS.
+My name is Dean Draper, Jr. I'm a React/Next.js developer with a love for TypeScript and TailwindCSS.
 I have had a passion for art and design since I was handed a crayon in kindergarten, and although my medium has occasionally changed, my love for creation will always persist.
 I bring years of experience with art, graphic design, UI/UX, and photography to the table as well as my coding skills, which I believe gives me a competitive edge over many other developers.
 I can translate designs into beautiful UIs quickly and efficiently.
 I understand color psychology and theory, accessibility, and how to achieve strong brand recognition through unique and consistent design language.

 I am currently on the lookout for a frontend-heavy development role.
 I would love to work with React and Next, as they are my specialty, but I would not be opposed to picking up Svelte or Vue either.
 I have extensive experience with backend technologies as well, including Node, Express, MongoDB, and AWS.